luisarizmendi/edge-demos/README.md

-# Edge Computing demos with Red Hat Porfolio
+# Edge Computing demos with Red Hat Portfolio

 This repository contains guided demos of Red Hat portfolio can help with different Edge Computing use cases.